kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 <img src="/ictpsp/assets/images/lesson3/branch2.png" height=600>

-Notice that if the condition `100 <= cadence <= 120` is true, we display "very high".
-However, if this condition is false, we do not display anything and there is no process associated to it.
-Though, we can write a code for this, it is easier to read if we start from the "very high" category and move down such that all the other cases when the cadence is lower than 70 is attributed to "low".
-This example, illustrates that though we can choose how we want to nest and sequence our conditions, certain way of writing is easier to read.
+Notice that if the condition `100 <= cadence <= 120` is true, we display "very high."
+However, if this condition is false, we do not display anything, and there is no process associated with it.
+Although we can write a code for this, it is easier to read if we start from the "very high" category and move down, such that all the other cases where the cadence is lower than 70 are attributed to "low."
+This example illustrates that, although we can choose how we want to nest and sequence our conditions, a certain way of writing may be easier to read.

 ## Iterative Structures